Dhofar rebellion: Iran

-As a result of Sultan Qaboos's diplomatic initiatives, the Shah of Iran had sent an Imperial Iranian Army brigade numbering 1,200 and with its own helicopters to assist the Sultan's Armed Forces in 1973.
+As a result of Sultan Qaboos's diplomatic initiatives, the Shah of Iran had sent an Imperial Iranian Army brigade numbering 1,200 and with its own helicopters to assist the SAF in 1973.
 The Iranian brigade first secured the Salalah-Thumrait road, while their helicopters played a vital role in keeping the isolated Simba position supplied.
 In 1974, the Iranian contribution was expanded into the Imperial Iranian Task Force, numbering 4,000.
 They attempted to establish another interdiction line, codenamed the "Damavand Line", running from Manston, a few miles east of Sarfait, to the coast near the border with the PDRY.
 Heavy opposition from the rebels, which included artillery fire from within the PDRY, thwarted this aim for several months.
 Eventually, the town of Rahkyut, which the PFLO had long maintained as the capital of their liberated territory, fell to the Iranian task force.

-Shah Mohamad Reza Pahlavi justified his intervention in Oman by the need to defend the Strait of Hormuz: "Just imagine that these savages should seize the other bank of the Ormuz Straits, at the mouth of the Persian Gulf.
+The Shah justified his intervention in Oman by the need to defend the Strait of Hormuz: "Just imagine that these savages should seize the other bank of the Ormuz Straits, at the mouth of the Persian Gulf.
 Our life depends on that.
 And those people at war with the Sultan are savages.
 They may even be worse than communists".
-Iranian troops remained in the country after the end of the war but were withdrawn after the Iranian Revolution.
+Iranian troops remained in the country after the end of the war, but were withdrawn after the Iranian Revolution.